 Effective schools require the right combination of trained and talented personnel, adequate facilities, state-of-the-art equipment and motivated students ready to learn.
 The demand for high-quality education, which can translate into higher costs per student, must be balanced against placing undue burden on taxpayers.

-Although it is difficult to assess the optimal volume of resources required to prepare each student for life and work in modern societies, international comparisons of spending on education per student can provide a starting point for evaluating the effectiveness of different models of educational provision, and of the overall cost to the people of that nation.
+Although it is difficult to assess the optimal volume of resources required to prepare each student for life and work in modern societies, international comparisons of spending on education per student can provide a starting point for evaluating the cost effectiveness of different models of educational provision, and of the overall cost to the people of that nation.

 In 2010 New Zealand's annual public and private per student expenditure on primary education institutions was below the OECD mean across 31 countries.
 Per student expenditure on secondary education institutions was also below the OECD mean, across 32 countries.